What changes can I expect?

 - Preventive and wellness services (i.e. blood pressure screenings or hearing screenings for children)

 - Chronic disease management (long-term illnesses such as arthritis, heart disease or diabetes that don't go away and require lifelong check-ups, tests and treatment)

 - Pediatric services, including dental and vision care

 4. Creation of health insurance marketplaces

-On October 1, 2013, state and federal health insurance Marketplaces opened for business.
-Through these online Marketplaces, you are able to easily compare health insurance products and sign up for the one that best meets the needs of your family or small business.
+On Oct.
+1, 2013, state and federal health insurance marketplaces opened for business.
+Through these online marketplaces, you are able to easily compare health insurance products and sign up for the one that best meets the needs of your family or small business.
 You also have the option to sign up for insurance by phone, mail or in person if preferred.
-All plans offered through the Marketplaces will be effective starting January 1, 2014.

 5. Financial help for qualifying individuals or families who cannot afford health insurance